PurpleKingdomGames/indigo/tooling/elm-scala/elm-meets-scala.md

 Elm works in a browser and is compiled to JavaScript.
 JavaScript communicates with the browser and exposes browser functionality via APIs.
 So far so good.

+Mostly, when you need to do some interaction with the browser - such as draw to a canvas element - you'll find there is a nice safe Elm package to give you what you need.
+That does mean you're utterly dependant on their being a library though, and that the library exposes / wraps the specific functionality you need.

+Some times that isn't the case though, and the normal solution is to use a Foreign Function Interface (FFI) that lets you call the thing you need.
+Elm does not have an FFI.

 The whole entire point of Elm, is to be able to give guarantees.
 Pretty strong guarantees about correctness and errors (or the lack of them) specifically.
 If your code compiles in Elm, it almost certainly won't error.

-However, JavaScript and a myriad JavaScript frameworks offer no such guarantees, therefore, allowing people to call JavaScript directly from Elm would obliterate the purpose of Elm.
+However, JavaScript and a myriad JavaScript frameworks offer no such guarantees, therefore, allowing people to call JavaScript directly from Elm would obliterate the entire point of Elm's existance.
 So you can't do it.
 You cannot produce a type definition wrapping the AWS js lib, or React or anything else.
 You just can't.

-There is no Foreign Function Interface (FFI) to JavaScript because it would be unsound.
+There is no FFI to JavaScript because it would be unsound.

 > Everything in Elm makes sense when taken holistically.